-The 2018 Transformation Tool Contest (TTC) seeks your solutions to a challenging transformation problem, involving the allocation of components to hardware resources.
-The deadline for solution descriptions is 7th June 2018 (extended: no more extensions will be given), immediately followed by a round of open peer reviewing.
-As in previous editions, solution descriptions will be published in a post-proceedings volume, and potentially lead to continued collaboration for producing a per-case journal article.
+The 2021 Transformation Tool Contest (TTC) seeks your own spins of two interesting model transformation problems.
+The deadline for solution descriptions is 31st May 2021, immediately followed by a round of open peer reviewing.
+As in previous editions, solution descriptions will be published in a post-proceedings volume, and lead to continued collaboration for producing a per-case journal article.

 The aim of this event is to compare the expressiveness, the usability and the performance of graph, model and program transformation tools along a number of selected case studies.
 A deeper understanding of the relative merits of different tool features will help to further improve transformation tools and to indicate open problems.

-This contest is the eleventh of its kind (after an AGTiVE 2007 session, as GraBaTs 2008 and 2009 contests, and the TTC 2010, 2011, 2013, 2014, 2015, 2016 and 2017 contests).
-For the fifth time, the contest is co-located with several leading software engineering conferences as part of the Software Technologies: Applications and Foundations (STAF) federation.
+This contest is the fourteenth of its kind (after an AGTiVE 2007 session, as GraBaTs 2008 and 2009 contests, and the TTC 2010, 2011, 2013--2020 contests).
+For the eighth time, the contest is co-located with several leading software engineering conferences as part of the Software Technologies: Applications and Foundations (STAF) federation.
 Teams from the major international research groups in the development and use of transformation tools are expected to participate in the TTC again.

-If you would like to participate in the contest, you are now asked to choose one or more case studies, take your favourite transformation tool and submit your solutions.
+If you would like to participate in the contest, you are now asked to take your favourite transformation tool and submit your solutions.
 A submission should consist of a paper and the actual solution (i.e., programs, models, etc.).
 The paper should include a description of the chosen case study variant (if any) and a presentation of the chosen solution, including a discussion of design decisions.
-Examples can be explored at the TTC 2017 website.
+Examples can be explored at the TTC 2019 website.

-Solutions should be submitted via Easychair by 7th June 2018.
-Before the same deadline, each case study solution (tool, project files, documentation) should be made available for review and demonstration via SHARE or as a Docker Hub image (please contact the chairs if you want to distribute your solution in an alternative way).
-Wherever possible, solution source code should be made available in a public repository on a popular source forge (e.g. Github or Bitbucket).
-For submissions via Easychair, sign-up and instructions to SHARE, please visit:
+Solutions should be submitted via Easychair by 31st May 2021.
+Before the same deadline, each case study solution (tool, project files, documentation) should be made available for review and demonstration via a public version control repository (e.g. on Github or Bitbucket).
+Docker Hub images would be highly appreciated as well.